thatblindgeye/BarThresholds/README.md

 `!thresh image`

-This will return a valid image URL of the selected token(s), which can be used for the `Update token image` effect type.
+This will return a valid image URL of the selected token(s), which can be used for the "Update token image" effect type.

 ### External

-`!thresh external|<optional boolean>`
+`!thresh external|[optional boolean]`

 By default, thresholds will run when a bar value change event within the BarThresholds script occurs, or when the exposed `BarThresholds.runThresholds` method is called in an external script (see the "Running Thresholds in External Scripts" section further below).
 Calling `!thresh external|false` will update to this behavior.